-- Three eminent domain actions have been filed with possession expected in January 2018. - Exception: UPRR requested JPB follow their utility approval process.
-Once BBII finishes the catenary plan in this area, it will be submitted to UPRR. - Del Rio Trust signed for the appraised amount; paperwork being processed.
+- UPRR requested JPB follow their utility approval process.
+Once BBII finishes the catenary plan in this area, it will be submitted to UPRR. - Ideal Charter: Legal needs to refile the condemnation action to address the ownership change.
+One pole is impacted.